3DS - Three Dimensions of Salvation

 - (2) A version of this, seen today, of blaming "the establishment", "the system" for all wrong and seeking to destroy or overthrow it.

 - (3) Alternatively, we believe that humanity are all basically OK, which leads to a semi-humanistic political correctness.

 - D3 with D1 but without D2 becomes a hard grind, a duty.
 "We are saved to serve" is a favourite slogan - but we do so with little joy nor power.
 Moreover, since D1 tends to emphasise human being, their D3 tends to ignore the rest of creation.
 I might be wrong, but are people who hold this view often against those who seek to overthrow the status quo, and do they acquiesce too readily to the status quo?

 5.3.1 What each dimension might say to a non-believer

 These are all valuable, and which we use will depend on the person and their circumstance.

 - D1: "You are worth something to God, regardless of what religion says; Christ died to bring you into relationship with God."

 - D2: "Your life is messed up; Christ died to give you newness of life and so the Holy Spirit can work in you."

 - D3: "Your desire for justice is good, and echoes the heart of God.
-But ultimately you will be ineffective in bringing it about, even though you might get politicians and media on your side for a while.
+But ultimately you will be ineffective in bringing it about, even though you might get politicians, business and media on your side for a while.
 Christ died and the Holy Spirit comes to make you effective by dealing with the things deep inside you.
 You will then be representing God Himself, not just some ideology."

 - D1: "Be faithful unto death and I will give you a crown of life."
 This looks forward to the next life,